Asquera/elasticsearch-workshop-book/src/queries/aggregations/nested_aggs.md

 # Nested Aggregation

 Documents can contain nested properties by using the `nested` field type (see [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html)).
-The `nested` field type is useful when there is a relation between the main document and other related documents.
-For example a restaurant may contain the opening hours as inner objects or a blog post may contain comments.
+The `nested` field type is useful when there is a relation between the main document and inner documents.
+For example a restaurant may contain the opening hours as an inner object or a blog post may contain comments.

 Imagine having the following document for a restaurant.